 All of the these manufacturers offer various Smart Home Controllers that will run your Home Automation system with stability and reliability, but there are some differences between them as shown in the chart above.
 Most of these differences are self-explanatory - for example a manufacturer either offers VOIP, or it doesn't.

-Below we'll take a look at some of the sections from the chart that need a little more thought and discuss what each manufacturer brings to the table in terms of the advise given in the "Things To Consider" section of this guide.
+Below we'll take a look at some of the sections from the chart that need a little more thought and discuss what each manufacturer brings to the table in terms of the advice given in the "Things To Consider" section of this guide.

 As mentioned previously, scenes and logic are what really bring your Smart Home to life - it's all very good installing a load of Smart lighting but if all it offers is control from your phone, then it's not very "Smart"!